ryuuzu/django-configs/docs/setting_configs.md

 ---
 layout: default
-title: URL Configurations
+title: Setting Configurations
 ---

-# URL Configurations
+# Setting Configurations

 The following are extra URL configurations that can be used in the `urls.py` file of your Django project.